9 amazing free things to do in Santa Cruz Galapagos and other tips

 Snorkel at Las Grietas and then relax in Playa Alemanes

 This is a place for snorkeling lovers.
 As you can see in the picture below, it’s like a canyon filled with crystal clear water where you can snorkel.
-There is not much to see, but I enjoyed it anyway as the water was so blue and freezing cold.
+There is not much to see, but I enjoyed it anyway, as the water was so blue and freezing cold.

 Sometimes it felt a little scary to be there on my own, embraced by these huge rock walls, but I even enjoyed the thrill and the peace.
 It’s not common to be alone, though.

-I believe because it was not a sunny day, so the cold was kind of discouraging.
+I believe that because it was not a sunny day, the cold was kind of discouraging.
 If you don’t jump in the water and stay outside, you’ll be food for mosquitoes.
 Just so you know.

-When you finish your snorkeling you might walk back and get to Playa Alemanes in front of the stunning hotel Finches bay.
+When you finish your snorkeling, you might walk back and get to Playa Alemanes in front of the stunning hotel Finches Bay.
 Here you can also snorkel in the bay or hang out on the beach.

-I suggest you should bring water with you and some snacks if you plan to stay there all day.
+I suggest you bring water with you and some snacks if you plan to stay there all day.

-What to bring to las Grietas – Snorkeling gear if you snorkel, swimsuit, flip flops, beach towel, food, and water.
+What to bring to Las Grietas – Snorkeling gear if you snorkel, swimsuit, flip flops, beach towel, food, and water.
 You don’t need gym shoes to walk to Las Grietas as the terrain is flat.
 Some prefer to enter with rubber shoes, but I liked to go barefoot, and I was just fine.

-If you are tired of the beach life, you can explore Santa Cruz highlands, the central region of Santa Cruz, whose main town is Santa Rosa.
+If you are tired of the beach life, you can explore the Santa Cruz highlands, the central region of Santa Cruz, whose main town is Santa Rosa.

-You can visit El Chato, a private estate where for 5 dollars, you can walk around and see the local tortoises hanging out in the highlands.
+You can visit El Chato, a private estate where, for 5 dollars, you can walk around and see the local tortoises hanging out in the highlands.

 There are hundreds, and they are free.
 They are not the property of the hacienda and are free to come and go.
 So why do they stay?
 You would wonder.